 In the cockpit of their imaginary rocket ship, the kids tinker with a dashboard of dials, levers, and knobs assembled by artist Christophe Gauspohl.

-John Issa of Perimeter Architects oversaw the creation of the rope room.
-“It posed tons of challenges,” he recalls.
-“Designing with a material that has slack is more math than I care to tackle.”
+John Issa of Perimeter Architects oversaw the creation of the rope room in this Wicker Park abode, which belongs to client Brian Littleton—a bachelor with a young niece and nephew.
+"It posed tons of challenges," he recalls.
+"Designing with a material that has slack is more math than I care to tackle."

 An electric train set from Chicagoland Hobby travels an elevated track designed by Studio Gild.
 The 35-foot loop passes through the indoor tree house and around the theater room.
 A Serge Mouille Two-Arm sconce is surrounded by graphic Mylar wallpaper.